PTB-M4D/PyDynamic/README.md

 ### Installation
 Since this software is still under active development, we highly recommend to not download the zip-file of the current version only.
 Instead, we recommend using [Github Desktop](https://desktop.github.com) or any other git-compatible version control software and cloning the repository (https://github.com/eichstaedtPTB/PyDynamic.git).
 In this way, any updates to the software will be highlighted in the version control software and can be applied very easily.

 If you have downloaded this software, we would be very thankful for letting us know.
-You may, for instance, drop an email to one of the authors (e.g. [Sascha Eichstädt](mailto:sascha.eichstaedt@ptb.de) )
+You may, for instance, drop an email to one of the authors (e.g. [Sascha Eichstädt](mailto:sascha.eichstaedt@ptb.de) or [Ian Smith](mailto:ian.smith@npl.co.uk) )

 ### Roadmap - next steps